fbpx

 One of Australia’s largest road infrastructure project BrisConnections, involved $4.8 billion Airport Link, Northern Busway (Windsor to Kedron) and Airport Roundabout Upgrade projects, comprising three, linked, road infrastructure projects:

-• 6.7km Airport Link toll road (more than 11km of tunnel and ramps) Concrete Curing
+• 6.7km Airport Link toll road (more than 11km of tunnel and ramps) concrete curing

 • Windsor to Kedron section of the Northern Busway (1.5km tunnel)